 The Anne Anderson Award recognizes a female member of Cochrane who has made a significant contribution to the enhancement and visibility of women's participation within Cochrane.
-The Anne Anderson Award is one of severally prizes awarded annually.

 Who was Anne Anderson?